Joelfranklin96/Excel-Worksheet-Analyzer/README.md

-# Excel Billing Files Analysis
+# Excel Worksheet Analyzer

-This project is a Proof of Concept (PoC) demonstrating how to use LangChain and OpenAI to analyze multiple Excel files, each containing billing data.
+This project is a Proof of Concept (PoC) demonstrating how to use LangChain and OpenAI to analyze multiple Excel Worksheet files.
 It showcases the ReAct approach, wherein a “Grand Agent” determines which DataFrame-specific agent (tool) to invoke based on the user’s query.

 ---